Marty Smith

-Marty Smith (November 26, 1956 – April 27, 2020) was an American professional motocross racer.
+Martin Paul “Marty” Smith (November 26, 1956 – April 27, 2020) was an American professional motocross racer.
 He competed in the AMA Motocross Championships from 1974 to 1981, most prominently as a member of the Honda factory racing team with whom he won 18 AMA race victories and three National Motocross championships.
 During his formative years of racing, he had no teachers and learned by carefully observing the fast guys, then applying what he saw.
 Smith said he almost never rode at 100 percent.
 With his long hair, Southern California surfer looks and smooth riding style, he was a popular figure among race fans and was the first superstar of American motocross.
 Smith was inducted into the AMA Motorcycle Hall of Fame in 2000.

 Early motocross career

 Born in San Diego, California, Smith first began riding motorcycles at the age of six on local trails and hills with his dad.
 He started racing motocross in 1971, entering his first race at Carlsbad Raceway against a much older field.
 Riding a Yamaha AT1 125cc enduro motorcycle stripped of lights and with an improvised number plate cut from aluminum, Smith finished fifth.
 As Smith progressed from Novice class to Intermediate, he moved to a Penton motocross bike and was getting his first notices in California newspapers.
 By 1973, Smith was racing Expert class on a Swedish-built Monark with a $100 a month factory sponsorship.
 At the sixth annual Hangtown Motocross Classic (the last year before it became an AMA National), Smith took the 125cc support class victory.
 More important than the win, however, he gained the attention of Honda who was in the process of putting together a team to compete in the newly organized AMA 125cc Nationals set to begin in 1974.
 Within days of his Hangtown victory, Smith signed a $35,000 contract to ride with Honda.
 He was just 17 years old.